Things to do in Australia's spring

 Discover Western Australia's wildflower trail

 Whatever picture of Australia you have in your head – whether it’s red desert or rolling surf – prepare to be surprised.
 In spring, many parts of the country are transformed by wildflower blooms, and none more spectacularly than Western Australia.
 Visit Perth’s Kings Park or head out on a road trip up the Coral Coast or down through the south west corner of the state to frolic through carpets of colourful orchids, daisies and desert peas.
-If you’re after a foodie adventure, escape to Margaret River for the Western Australia Gourmet Escape or head to the Swan Valley for a day of wine tasting.
+If you’re after a foodie adventure, escape to Margaret River or the Swan Valley for a day of wine tasting.

 Sip wine and soak in hot springs near Melbourne